 Stephen L. Brodsky is an attorney in the firm’s Financial Services, Litigation and Construction practice groups.
 Mr. Brodsky has a broad complex commercial litigation practice.
-He has represented corporate and individual clients in matters involving unfair competition, fraud and other business torts, shareholder, partnership and LLC disputes (“business divorces”), restrictive covenant and employment disputes (management-side), fiduciary duty and other claims involving corporate officers and directors, securities and banking matters, development projects, class action and multi-district litigation and breach of contract disputes of all types.
-Mr. Brodsky also represents general contractors, subcontractors, manufacturing companies and supply companies both in public and private construction projects.
+He has represented corporate and individual clients in matters involving unfair competition, fraud and other business torts; shareholder, partnership and LLC disputes (including “business divorces”); restrictive covenant and employment disputes (management-side); breaches of fiduciary duty; claims involving corporate officers and directors; securities and banking matters; trade secrets; real estate development projects; class action and multi-district litigation and complex contract disputes of all types.
+He also represents general contractors, subcontractors, manufacturing companies and supply companies both in public and private construction projects.
 He advises these clients during the on-going projects and represents them in disputes that arise in connection with the projects.

 Mr. Brodsky practices in federal and state courts, from case inception through trial and appeal.
 Over his career, he has litigated significant, high-dollar matters in courts throughout the United States.
 He has argued at the trial and appellate levels and served as trial counsel in both bench and jury trials.
 He has also managed teams of attorneys and coordinated with other law firms in multi-party, consolidated national litigations.
-Mr. Brodsky additionally represents clients in arbitrations, in mediation and before government agencies.
-Finally, Mr. Brodsky represents and advises his clients to resolve their disputes without formal legal process.
+Mr. Brodsky additionally represents clients in arbitrations, mediation and administrative proceedings before government agencies.
+Finally, he represents and advises his clients to resolve their disputes without formal legal process.

 In addition to his practice, Mr. Brodsky regularly writes and speaks on legal and business-related issues.
-He has been published in journals such as the New York Law Journal, American Bar Association Securities Litigation Journal, Law 360, Investment Management Weekly, New York Bar Association Journal and NY Litigator.
+He has been published in journals such as the New York Law Journal, American Bar Association Securities Litigation Journal, Law 360, New York Bar Association Journal, NY Litigator and Investment Management Weekly.
 He has also taught continuing legal education courses to fellow attorneys and presented seminars to business owners and executives.

 For the majority of his career prior to joining the firm, Mr. Brodsky practiced in the New York offices of national and international firms.